 For pre-packed clothing, I always have a simple kit in my day pack.
-This kit consists of a light fleece beanie I purchased many years ago and weighs 1 oz, wool liners, and household chore gloves that comes in at 4 oz total, an old fleece I used to use for “office wear” (9 oz).
+This kit consists of a light fleece beanie and weighs 1 oz, wool liners, and household chore gloves that come in at 4 oz total, an old fleece I used to use for “office wear” (9 oz).
 I feel a fleece makes for a more versatile piece of gear versus a puffy for day use.
 Additionally, my Montbell Trekker (10 oz.) lives in the day pack and makes for a good all-purpose rain jacket.
 I’ll very occasionally swap this jacket into my backpacking kit if I expect consistent rainy and cold backpacking.

 Tip: The Montbell Japan site often has goodies not available in the US or offer models different from their US counterparts.
 Because of the Yen to the US Dollar exchange rate, even with S&H, the prices are excellent.
 The Trekker pants cost me 10,400 Yen…or $95 shipped!
 You might have to size up to consider the Japanese sizing.

 For my personal first aid, repair, and all-around kit, I have a Ziploc that contains a basic compass (1 oz), first aid items and a repair kit with Ibuprofen, Band-aides, larger 2×2 adhesive bandages, a lighter with duct tape wrapped around it, some safety pins, about 3ft of bank line, a pen and some paper (4 oz).
-I’ve forgotten my similar backpacking compass before, and while I did not run into any issues, I did lament I did not have it at the Ancestral Puebloan dwellings.
-Many times the rock art or entrances to the buildings align along with cardinal directions; taking a quick compass bearing almost always confirms my hunch.
+I’ve forgotten my similar backpacking compass before, and while I did not run into any issues, I did lament I did not have it at the Ancestral Pueblo dwellings.
+The rock images or entrances to the buildings often align along with cardinal directions; taking a quick compass bearing almost always confirms my hunch.

 This basic kit covers necessary repairs in the field – be it myself or gear. 🙂

 The guide kit includes safety shears, Lueko tape, Tylenol for those allergic to Vitamin I, nitrile exam gloves, an irrigator for cleaning abrasions, Immodium AD, triple antibiotic, a roll of gauze, and electrolyte “energy” gels or chews.
 I’ve used all these items at one point.
-Additionally, for day hiking in the desert, I carry emergency ponchos and Wag Bags for the clients.
+Additionally, I carry emergency ponchos and Wag Bags for the clients for day hiking in the desert.
 I’ve never had to give out a Wag Bag, but I’ve used the ponchos for clients who do not expect precip in the desert.

 This guide kit weighs in at a hefty 25oz (or 15 oz minus the poncho and wag bags that I do not take for backpacking guiding), but when I am responsible for people, the extra weight is a necessity.
 I swap in this always packed stuff sack as needed…and never forget it!